 Freud believed that masculinity and femininity were learned during the phallic stage of psychosexual development.
 According to Freud, during the phallic stage, the child develops an attraction to the opposite-sex parent but after recognizing that they cannot actually be romantically involved with that parent, the child learns to model their own behaviour after the same-sex parent.
-The child develops his or her own sense of masculinity or femininity from this resolution.
+The child develops their own sense of masculinity or femininity from this resolution.
 And, according to Freud, a person who does not exhibit gender-appropriate behaviour, such as a woman who competes with men for jobs or a man who lacks self-assurance and dominance, has not successfully completed this stage of development.
-Consequently, such a person continues to struggle with his or her own gender identity.
+Consequently, such a person continues to struggle with their own gender identity.

 Chodorow and Mothering

 Chodorow, a Neo-Freudian, believed that mothering promotes gender stereotypic behaviour.
 Mothers push their sons away too soon and direct their attention toward problem-solving and independence.
 As a result, sons grow up confident in their own abilities but uncomfortable with intimacy.
 Girls are kept dependent too long and are given unnecessary and even unwelcome assistance from their mothers.
 Girls learn to underestimate their abilities and lack assertiveness but feel comfortable with intimacy.

 Figure 12.4: A boy showing independence and confidence.
 (Image by Adam Jones is licensed under CC BY-SA 2.0)

 Figure 12.5: A girl showing dependence and comfort within a relationship.
 (Image by Free-Photos on Pixabay)

 Both of these models assume that early childhood experiences result in lifelong gender self-concepts.
 However, current thinking refutes this assumption and sees gender socialization as a process of refinement and modification that continues throughout life.